 - Schedule: Every X minutes, Every hour, Every day, Every week, Every month, Cron expression.

-- SFTP: New file.
+- IMAP: New email.

 - Webhook: Catch webhook.

-As soon as you’ve created a trigger, the next and all subsequent steps of your workflow will be actions.
 Click the + icon under the trigger, and a pop-up menu will display a list of available action categories.
 Clicking a category lets you select a specific action:

 - To process data obtained in previous steps, use Date, List, Math, and Text operations, Data mapper for advanced transformations, and Code for transformations that you can’t express with available no-code actions.